Industry & News

 A buddy of mine financed a truck a couple of years back when rates were running hot.
 Good credit, steady job, dealer said the rate was competitive.
 He signed, drove home, and didn't think about the loan again until his neighbor mentioned refinancing and saving something like $80 a month.
 My buddy pulled up his paperwork, did a little math, and realized he'd been sitting on a rate that was a full two points higher than what he could qualify for right now.
 He refinanced in about a week.
 Over the remaining term, that's real money, not rounding error.

 That story isn't unusual.
 A lot of car owners are in the same position and don't know it.
 Refinancing isn't complicated, but there are a few spots where it goes sideways.
-Here's how to think through it honestly.
+What follows tries to answer the questions that actually matter: what refinancing does mechanically, what it costs your credit, whether the numbers pencil out, and when to bother.

 First, Know What You're Actually Paying

 Before you look at a single offer, pull your current loan details: the outstanding payoff balance, the remaining term in months, and the interest rate.
-Your lender is required to give you a payoff quote on request, and it'll be good for a specific number of days, usually ten to thirty.
-That number is what you're financing if you refinance, not the original loan amount.
+Federal law requires your lender to provide a payoff amount within seven business days of your request.
+In practice, most lenders give you a quote that's valid for somewhere between 10 and 30 days, though that validity window is a common industry convention rather than a statutory requirement.
+That payoff number is what you're financing if you refinance, not the original loan amount.

 The Two Conditions That Make Refinancing Worth It